CECA Civil Engineering Operative (NPA Construction Operations) SCQF 5 (Fort William) NPA

 The Civil Engineering Industry is at the forefront of designing, constructing, and maintaining essential infrastructure such as roads, bridges, water supply systems, and more.
 In Scotland, this industry is instrumental in developing sustainable solutions that support economic growth and enhance the quality of life for residents.

-The CECA Scotland Academy provides a training to employment programme developing a future pipeline of talent to the Civil Engineering Industry in Scotland.
+The CECA Scotland Academy at UHI North West and Hebrides is a training to employment programme to develop a future pipeline of talent to the Civil Engineering Industry in Scotland.
 This programme is being run as a national pilot and is supported by Civil Engineering Contractors Association and their industry members.

-Industry employers affiliated with CECA have committed to ensuring a 75% employment rate for successful candidates entering the workforce as Civil Engineering Operatives.
+Industry partners in the pilot have committed to ensuring a 75% employment rate for successful candidates so this is a great time to get started on a career as a Civil Engineering Operative.

 Entry requirements